theobrook/Silwood_Park_Soil_Metabarcoding_Practical/index.md

 }
 ```

 **Checkpoint:** Look at your saved quality profiles.
 At roughly what position do the forward reads start to drop in quality?
-What about the reverse reads (these are usually a bit worse — can you think of why that might be)?
+What about the reverse reads (these are usually a bit worse, can you think of why that might be)?
 Make a note of these positions, as you'll need them in the next task to set trimming lengths.